muslumhanozturk/aws-devops-tr-14-mhan/devops/hands-on/Kubernetes/kubernetes-20-blue_green-canary-deployment_strategy/README.md

 kubectl get deploy
 ```

 - We create a service.
-Create a `clarusshop-svc.	yaml` file with the following content.
+Create a `clarusshop-svc.yaml` file with the following content.

 ```yaml
 apiVersion: v1